Sardhendu/PropertyClassification/README.md

     </div>
     <div class="twoColumn">
          <p>
-            Variational Autoencoders were trained for research purposses.
+            Autoencoders were trained for research purposses.
 And they were used for Assessor/Streetside Images.
 Assessor images are 5-9 years old and there is a high chance that a Land property then would be a house now.
 This means that despite the label might say house, the image might indicate a land.
 So we could either trust the labels or the image.
 Autoencoder are unsupervised techniques that does not require a label.
 We feed in the autoencoder with images of house and land and leave it for the autoencoder to find an embedding that could distinguish between land and house.
 We create a encoding space of 64 dimensions and try k-means clustering with 2 initial centers.<br><br><b>Challange:</b> Assessor images might be expensive to obtain, since these images are manually collected by organization/individuals.
 In a real scenario, finding assessor image for every address is overstated.<br>
          </p>
     </div>
 </div>